10 April 2019

 Carnaby Capital sells first digital co-living concept in Berlin to Union Investment

 Union Investment has acquired Living House Berlin, a co-living concept with 172 furnished rooms, for its Urban Living Nr.
 1 special fund.
 It is the first smart building in the student accommodation sector.
 The property, which opened in autumn 2018 and was fully let from the start, is located some 400 metres from the campus of HTW Berlin.
 With around 14,000 students, the HTW is the largest university of applied sciences in Berlin.
-The vendor and developer is Carnaby Capital GmbH.
+The vendor and developer is Carnaby Capital GmbH in cooperation with Imvest Projektentwicklung GmbH.
 The parties agreed not to disclose the purchase price.

 Living House Berlin offers 172 furnished rooms across 53 shared apartments, which each have two to five private rooms.
 The six-storey KfW 55 energy efficient new build was designed by Berlin-based architects Bräunlin + Kolb.
 The average all-in rent is under EUR 500 per month, making it very attractive to HTW students, students of other institutions and young professionals.